-- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended December 31, 2012 and the auditors' report thereon; - 2.
-Elect directors; - 3.
-Appoint auditors and authorize the directors to fix their remuneration; and - 4.
+- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended December 31, 2013 and the auditors' report thereon; - 2.
+Elect directors: - 3.
+Appoint auditors and authorize the directors to fix their remuneration; - 4.
+Consider and, if deemed appropriate, to adopt a resolution (the full text of which is reproduced in the accompanying Management Proxy Circular) to ratify the Advance Notice By-Law (By-Law No. 2), the full text of which is reproduced in Schedule "A" to the accompanying Management Proxy Circular; and - 5.
 Transact such other business as may properly be brought before the Meeting.

 If you are unable to attend the Meeting in person, please date, sign and return the enclosed form of proxy.
-Proxies to be used at the Meeting must be deposited with Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 prior to 5:00 p.m. on June 25, 2013 or with the Secretary of the Corporation before the commencement of the Meeting or at any adjournment thereof.
+Proxies to be used at the Meeting must be deposited with Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 prior to 5:00 p.m. on May 5, 2014 or with the Secretary of the Corporation before the commencement of the Meeting or at any adjournment thereof.

-DATED at Montreal, Québec May 23, 2013
+DATED at Montreal, Québec April 4, 2014